-- Fit the clamp to the retaining socket that best suits the cutting application, ensuring that it is fully pushed down. - Tighten the fence thumbscrew to lock the pillar of the clamp into the fence socket. - Place the work-piece to be cut onto the saw table, against the Fence and in the desired position. - Adjust the clamp using the thumbscrews and hand-wheel so that it securely holds the workpiece to the saw table.
+- Loosen the thumbscrew on the retaining socket that best suits the cutting application to be undertaken. - Fit the clamp, ensuring that the clamp pillar is fully located in the selected fence socket. - Rotate the clamp pillar so that maximum clamping efficiency will be obtained when the clamp is tightened. - Tighten the fence thumbscrew to lock the pillar of the clamp into the fence socket. - Place the workpiece to be cut onto the machines table, against the fence and in the desired position. - Using the hand-wheel tighten the clamp to secure the workpiece to the machines table.

-Conduct a 'dry run' with the power disconnected.
-Ensure that the Hold Down Clamp does not interfere with the path of the blade, or with the path of any other part of the cutting head as it is lowered to make the cut.
+Note: Always conduct a 'dry run' with the power disconnected.
+Ensure that the clamp does not interfere with the path of the blade, or with any other part of the Cutting Head as the head lowered to make the required cut.